janemiceli/matrix4/README.md

 *Matrix* font is from [here](http://www.dafont.com/matrix-code-nfi.font).

 TO DO
-- In customer messages, only one string per character length is allowed for some reason
+- In custom messages, only one string per character length is allowed for some reason

 CONFIGURATION
 - Change color of the rain in script.js, by assigning variable "colorrain" a number that corresonds with the color: